 Pressure Cooker Corn Soup

-The pressure cooker is so good at extracting flavors that you can make an intense corn soup even off-season.
-The key is to cook not just the kernels but also the cobs—they add flavor and release starch that helps thicken up your final product.
+The pressure cooker is so good at extracting flavors that you can make an intense corn soup even when it's not corn season.
+The key is to cook not just the kernels but also the cobs—they add flavor and release starch that helps thicken up the final product.

 Easy Pressure Cooker Chicken and Chickpea Masala

 My first significant exposure to pressure cookers came on a visit to India, where virtually every cook I met used one daily.
 In this recipe, we use the pressure cooker to make short work of an Indian-inspired chicken and chickpea curry.
 Rather than take the time to put together an elaborate curry powder, we go with a simple mixture of cumin, paprika, coriander, turmeric, and black pepper.